Succession to Muhammad: Saqifa

-Criticism

 Umar later criticized the Saqifa affair, "The oath of allegiance for Abu Bakr was a falta [i.e., a precipitate and ill-considered deal], but God averted the evil of it."
 This was a reference to the exclusion of the majority of the Muhajirun and particularly Muhammad's kin, whose participation was vital for a legitimate outcome at the Saqifa.
 Possibly because of its questionable legal authority, Umar also warned Muslims against ever following the example of Saqifa.
 Similar concerns about the legitimacy of the Saqifa are raised by contemporary authors.
 Some have further criticized the Saqifa affair as a "backroom deal" and a "coup" which was heavily influenced by the pre-Islamic tribal politics.
 The evil of the falta which, Umar thought, had been averted by God would erupt later in the form of the First Fitna, suggests Madelung.

-Rashidun Caliphs
+Rashidun caliphs

 Abu Bakr adopted the title of khalifat rasul Allah, commonly translated as the successor to the messenger of God.
 This was shortened to khalifa, from which the word caliph arose.
 Abu Bakr's tenure as the caliph lasted just over two years.
 Though he was appointed caliph by those at Saqifah, Abu Bakr designated Umar as his successor, reportedly against the advice of the Quraysh elders.
 Umar was instrumental in the ascension of Abu Bakr to the caliphate.

 In 644, on his deathbed, Umar tasked a committee of six with choosing the next caliph among themselves.
 The committee included Ali, Uthman ibn Affan, and his brother-in-law, Abd al-Rahman ibn Awf.
 The tie breaker vote belonged to Abd al-Rahman, Othman's brother-in-law, and it has been suggested that the makeup and configuration of this committee left a small possibility for the nomination of Ali.

 In the final showdown, Abd al-Rahman offered the caliphate to Ali on two conditions: first, he should follow the way of the Quran and the Sunnah of Muhammad, and second, he should follow the example of Abu Bakr and Umar.
 Ali is said to have accepted the first condition but declined the second one, adding that he would rely only on his own judgment in the absence of any precedent from the Quran or the Sunnah.
 Abd al-Rahman then presented the same conditions to Uthman who readily accepted them.
 It has been suggested that Abd al-Rahman was well aware of Ali's disagreements with the past two caliphs and that Ali, known for his sincerity, would have inevitably rejected the second condition.